-“I'm such a lover of storytelling and preservation as a whole, and upholstery encompasses both of those things so much”, says Nicole.
-“There's something about seeing an old piece of furniture and imagining a new life or a different iteration for it, through a different colour scheme, prints or patterns.
+“I'm such a lover of storytelling and preservation as a whole, and upholstery encompasses both of those things so much,” says Nicole.
+“There's something about seeing an old piece of furniture and imagining a new life or a different iteration for it, through a different color scheme, prints, or patterns.
 I get to use my imagination but tie different stories together, whether they're for myself or for the client.
 It opens up a different iteration of who I am and what I get to say.”

 In 2017, Nicole founded Nicole Crowder Upholstery.
-She creates commissioned, generational, one-of-a-kind pieces of furniture and home furnishings, like meditation pillows, pouffes and more.
+She creates commissioned, generational, one-of-a-kind pieces of furniture and home furnishings like meditation pillows, poufs, and more.

 How she stitches her ideas together

-Nicole’s process starts with drawing inspiration from various places, including the colours and textures in her grandmother’s house as well as the natural colours of things around her, like fruit or dirt.
+Nicole’s process starts with drawing inspiration from a various places, including the colors and textures in her grandmother’s house as well as the natural colors of things around her, like fruit or dirt.
 She then plays around with the fabrics she’s chosen, seeing how they work together on a chair, folding pieces over each other.
 Almost immediately, Nicole says she’ll have a vision of what the end product will look like.
 Then she’s off to the races to put it all together.

-“As a creative working in something that's very tactile, very physical, very laborious, it's been wonderful having a digital tool like Dropbox, where I can compartmentalise and streamline my workflow process”, says Nicole.
+“As a creative working in something that's very tactile, very physical, very laborious, it's been wonderful having a digital tool like Dropbox, where I can compartmentalize and streamline my workflow process,” says Nicole.
 “It just frees me up to focus more on my work at hand.”

 As much as her work requires a focus zone, Nicole also needs to be in constant communication with her clients.

-In the final stages, Nicole sews the piping, adds glue, pulls the fabric taught and makes sure nothing else is out of place.
-Presenting the finished product to her client is one of the most nerve-wracking parts of the entire process, but Nicole says it’s also one of the most rewarding and energising feelings when the client is satisfied with her work.
+In the final stages, Nicole sews the piping, adds glue, pulls the fabric taught, and makes sure nothing else is out of place.
+Presenting the finish product to her client is one of the most nerve wracking parts of the entire process, but Nicole says it’s also one of the most most rewarding and energizing feelings when the client is satisfied with her work.